Resource Center

 Compliance Positioning for 2026

 Federal OSHA does not yet have a final standalone heat standard, but it continues to identify heat as a serious recognized hazard and maintains heat prevention resources, enforcement emphasis, and rulemaking activity.
-Several state plans have their own heat rules.
-Multi-state employers should map federal, state, customer, and internal requirements before the hot season.
+Several state plans have heat-related rules or requirements.
+Multi-state employers should map federal guidance, state-plan obligations, customer requirements, and internal policy before the hot season.

 Why Decision Makers Should Care